 sudo ufw allow proto tcp from 192.168.1.0 to any port 5432

-If you require default access to PostgreSQL, this can be quickly done by changing the default listening to the local interface of (127.0.0.1) to an IP, subnet, or all interfaces in the configuration file.
+To gain default access to PostgreSQL, quickly change the default listening from the local interface of (127.0.0.1) to a specific IP, subnet, or all interfaces in the configuration file.

 ls /etc/postgresql/